adambsokol/purple_haze/README.md

 ![Dashboard demo showing choropleth map and two scatterplots combining PurpleAir and City of Seattle data](examples/dashboard.png?raw=true "Dashboard Example")

 ### Directory Summary
 The directory has appropriately named data, docs, and example folders.
 Project code lies in the purple_haze directory.
+The purple_haze_app.ipynb lies in the purple_haze folder as it provides the core of the code that allows the data to display using Voila.

 ### Directory Structure